 Risinger builds mostly unvented attics, so foam allows him to encapsulate the attic roof and put all the ductwork in the conditioned spaces of the house.

 Cost is the primary complaint that production builders have against foam, and its price difference is significant.
-Reality Homes says that foam would cost it about $4,000 to $5,000 more per house.
+Reality Homes says foam would cost it about $4,000 to $5,000 more per house.

 Icynene’s Paul Duffy says that builders who balk at foam because of cost are evaluating the product incorrectly.
 “If you’re replacing R-value with R-value, it’s the most expensive product,” Duffy admits.
-“But if you’re looking to replace insulation, air barrier, water resistant barrier, and vapor barrier with one product, spray foam tends to be about 10 percent to 15 percent less expensive.”
+“But if you’re looking to replace insulation, air barrier, water-resistant barrier, and vapor barrier with one product, spray foam tends to be about 10 percent to 15 percent less expensive.”

 This realization is one of the reasons why more production builders are adopting foam, Duffy says.
 While penetration in this market is low, large builders are committing to energy efficiency as part of their overall product offering, he points out.